Christ of Europe: Historical development

 The Polish self-image as a "Christ among nations" or the martyr of Europe can be traced back to its history of Christendom and suffering under invasions.
 During the periods of foreign occupation, the Catholic Church served as a bastion of Poland's national identity and language, and the major promoter of Polish culture.
 The invasion by Protestant Sweden in 1656 known as the Deluge helped to strengthen the Polish national tie to Catholicism.
 The Swedes targeted the national identity and religion of the Poles by destroying its religious symbols.
 The monastery of Jasna Góra held out against the Swedes and took on the role of a national sanctuary.
 According to Anthony Smith, even today the Jasna Góra Madonna is part of a mass religious cult tied to nationalism.

-Long before Poland was partitioned the privileged classes (szlachta) developed a vision of Roman Catholic Poland (Polish–Lithuanian Commonwealth at the time) as a nation destined to wage war against Tartars, Turks, Russians, in the defense of Christian Western civilization (Antemurale Christianitatis).
+Long before Poland was partitioned the privileged classes (szlachta) developed a vision of Roman Catholic Poland (Polish–Lithuanian Commonwealth at the time) as a nation destined to wage war against Tartars, Turks, and Russians, in the defense of Christian Western civilization (Antemurale Christianitatis).
 The Messianic tradition was stoked by the Warsaw Franciscan Wojciech Dębołęcki who wrote "God has enclosed Christendom with the Polish Crown, as a fence against the pagans."

 A key element in the Polish view as the guardian of Christianity was the 1683 victory at Vienna against the Turks by John III Sobieski.
 (Note: The European wars of religion did not happen in the Polish–Lithuanian Commonwealth.
 The counter-Reformation in Poland "was seen as a triumph of Catholicism, which dominated life and customs.
 The concept of 'Christian Nation' became synonymous with catholicity.
 Political and religious threats thus became intertwined.
 When the Polish nation is threatened, God and God's cause are threatened.
 Poles view themselves as the only country in northeastern Europe which guards Christianity.
 A decisive role in consolidating this belief was the victory" at the Battle of Vienna, under the leadership of Sobieski, which Poles regarded "as a unique contribution to Europe" during the Great Turkish War.)

 Beginning in 1772 Poland suffered a series of partitions by its neighbors Austria, Prussia and Russia, that threatened its national existence.
 The partitions came to be accepted by Polish elites as a sacrifice for the security of Western civilization.

-The failure of the west to support Poland in its 1830 uprising led to the development of a view of Poland as betrayed, suffering, a "Christ of Nations" that was paying for the sins of Europe.
+The failure of the west to support Poland in its 1830 uprising led to the development of a view of Poland as having been betrayed, suffering, a "Christ of Nations" that was paying for the sins of Europe.